fossasia/susi_skill_cms/docs/Skill_Tutorial.md

-# Susi Skill Development Tutorial
+# SUSI.AI Skill Development Tutorial

 Do you want your own AI Skills for SUSI?
 It's surprisingly easy to add more Skills to SUSI.